Hummel (vehicle): Development

 The Hummel was designed in 1942 after the invasion of the USSR had demonstrated the need for more capable self-propelled artillery support for Wehrmacht tank forces than those that were available at the time.

 The first option considered was mounting a 10.5 cm leFH 18 howitzer on a Panzer III chassis, rejected in favour of the same gun on a Panzer IV chassis.
 One prototype was built.

 This design was rejected in favour of mounting the more powerful 15 cm sFH 18 L/30 howitzer on the specially designed Geschützwagen III/IV, which combined the driving and steering system of the Panzer III with the chassis, suspension, and engine of the Panzer IV.
-The same platform was also used for the Nashorn tank destroyer.
+The same platform was used for the Nashorn tank destroyer.

-The engine was moved to the centre of the vehicle to make room for an open-topped lightly armoured fighting compartment at the rear housing the gun breech and crew.
-Late models had a slightly redesigned driver compartment and front superstructure offering more room to the radio operator and driver.
+The engine was moved to the centre of the vehicle to make room for an open-topped lightly armoured fighting compartment at the rear, which housed the gun breech and crew.
+Late models had a slightly redesigned driver compartment and front superstructure, offering more room to the radio operator and driver.
 In all, some 700 Hummel were built.